Skip to content

 3. Gather research

 It's essential to make the most of the insights, feedback, and data you have about your customers.
-The more data-driven your customer journey map is, the more valuable it will be in meeting your journey mapping goals.
+The more data-driven your customer journey analysis and resulting map is, the more valuable it will be in meeting your journey mapping goals.
 Use several data sources to gather information for your customer journey map, including:

 • Customer satisfaction surveys – Use existing responses or create new surveys to get targeted insights into your customers' experiences.
 Look for the most mentioned touchpoints or themes across multiple touchpoints.